Precision determination of nucleon iso-vector scalar and tensor charges at the physical point

 The signal-to-noise ratio of ${\cal R}_X$ decays exponentially with $t_f$, making robust control of excited-state contamination (ESC) contingent upon two factors: high-precision statistical signals at sufficiently large $t_f$, and the use of a proper interpolating field that suppresses contributions from excited states.
 The recently developed blending method~\cite{Hu:2025vhd,supplemental} extends the distillation method~\cite{HadronSpectrum:2009krc,Morningstar:2011ka}--which projects the full quark propagators onto their low-energy modes to efficiently suppress ESC--to a stochastic estimation of the full quark propagator itself.
 The unbiased nature of this method has been rigorously established through both mathematical proof and explicit numerical verification using 2-,3-,4-point correlation functions~\cite{Hu:2025vhd}, and also the nucleon iso-vector $g_V=0.9998(12)$~\cite{supplemental}.
 This extension enables the precise calculation of $R_{X}(t_f,t)$ for arbitrary combinations of $t$ and $t_f$ values without additional cost for quark propagator production, thereby generating the high-quality data necessary to investigate possible good choices of the interpolation operators.

-As detailed in the supplemental materials~\cite{supplemental}, our numerical tests indicate that the dominant ESC can be eliminated using a linear combination of matrix elements of ${\cal O}_X$ within a basis with two of interpolation fields, $H = \{ {\cal N}, {\cal N}_X\equiv {\cal N} O_X \}$ where the second one is ``current-involved", inspired by the discussions in Ref.~\cite{Barca:2024hrl,Barca:2025det}.
+As detailed in the supplemental materials~\cite{supplemental}, our numerical tests indicate that the dominant ESC can be eliminated using a linear combination of matrix elements of ${\cal O}_X$ within a basis with two of interpolation fields, $H = \{ {\cal N}, {\cal N}_X\equiv {\cal N} O_X \}$ where the second one is ``current-involved" {which couples strongly to excited states enhanced by the current \( \mathcal{O}_X \) itself}~\cite{Barca:2024hrl,Barca:2025det}.
 The nucleon projection is chosen such that the matrix elements $\langle H_i | O_X | H^{\dagger}_j \rangle$ are non-zero for all $i,j=1,2$.

 Based on the studies using the heavier-than-physical light quark masses~\cite{Barca:2024hrl}, Ref.~\cite{Barca:2025det} suggested that the ESC of the correlation function $\langle {\cal N}_X(t_f){\cal O}_X(t){\cal N}(0) \rangle=V\langle {\cal N}(t_f){\cal N}(0) \rangle\langle {\cal O}_X(t_f){\cal O}_X(t)\rangle +{\cal O}(1)$, which contains a disconnected quark diagram, can be enhanced by the spatial volume $V$ compared to that in the standard three-point function $\langle {\cal N}(t_f){\cal O}_X(t){\cal N}(0) \rangle$.
 This volume-enhanced effect can be the dominant source of ESC, surpassing conventional ones.
 Consequently, even a small $c_X$ in the improved interpolating field ${\cal N}+c_X {\cal N}_X$ can significantly alter the observed ESC in the extraction of $g_X$.
 The contribution from the three-point function $\langle {\cal N}_X(t_f){\cal O}_X(t){\cal N}_X(0) \rangle$ is confirmed to be negligible, even though it entails 138 quark diagrams~\cite{supplemental}.
 This result was enabled by an automated and optimized contraction framework for arbitrary correlation functions using the blending method.